Analysis of the limiting spectral distribution of large dimensional General information-plus-noise type matrices: Introduction

+\begin{remark} From the proof, it is worth noting that the condition $c\leq 1$ is not necessary in this theorem.
+However, this restriction can guarantee the establishment of the following formula \eqref{Vlessthanz}, which is very useful in the proof of the existence of the density function, and we will give a remark later to illustrate the necessity of the existence of the condition.
+For the unity of conditions, $c\leq 1$ is required here. \end{remark}

+Using truncation techniques, the appendix will show how results in Zhou et al. \cite{zhou2022limiting} extend to $B_n$.
+It will also include a complete proof of almost sure weak convergence of the ESD for all positive $c$.
 This paper shows that, for $c\leq1$ and conditions on the limiting $H$, including the assumption that $H$ has bounded support, the limiting distribution function $F$ has, for $x\neq0$ a continuous density, analytic in its support, along with a detailed analysis of how the support of $ F $ can be determined.
-This is shown in the next section
+This is shown in the next section.